 Winter in Queensland is a pretty mild affair, you will not need to plan many Brisbane indoor activities.
 The wettest month is February with an average of 130mm of rain, bringing a lightweight travel umbrella.
 An Australian holiday with teenagers in Queensland will have good weather all year round.

-Seasonal essential for travel to Brisbane
+Seasonal essentials for travel to Brisbane

 Brisbane for international visitors

 International travel to Brisbane Australia requires a bit more thought.
-You will need travel insurance for sure in Australia.
+You will need travel insurance in Australia.
 Medical care is not cheap and if you want good quality care it will cost you a fortune if you don’t have travel insurance.

 - For International travellers, travel insurance is a must get a quote through Insurance Masters and don’t go home with a huge bill for medical expenses.

 - Do you need a visa to visit Brisbane?
 The country of Australia may require you to have a visa or an ETA (Electronic travel authorisation) to enter the country.
 You can check and buy these documents at iVisa.